 GAMING IN CHINA

-Internet cafe in Lijiang Online gaming is a very fast-growing industry in China.
+Online gaming began growing very fast in China in the 2000s.
 Revenues from online gaming in China reached $1.54 billion in 2007, and increase of 61.5 percent from the previous year.
-Revenues are expected to reach $5 billion by 2012.
-About 70 percent of the players have an average monthly salary of around $300 month but many are students with no income.
+At that time about 70 percent of the players had an average monthly salary of around $300 month but many were students with no income.
 One gamer who played a lot of Internet games said he preferred playing real sports like basketball, telling AFP, “China has too large a population and too limited space for entertainment, that’s why computer games are so popular.”

 In mid 2008, thee were about 120 million online gamers in China and they played an average of 7.3 hours a week.
 Liu Bui, an analyst at the research firm BDA China, told the China Daily, “Online games are so successful in China because other alternatives such as PC games, console games or even sports...are limited in the country, especially in remote areas...The introverted side of the traditional Chinese culture also means many people find it easier to make friends in the virtual rather than in the real world.”